dayvsonlsantos/dayvsonlsantos/README.md

 My name is <b>Dayvson Lima</b>, and I'm currently studying <b>Analysis and Systems Development</b> at Senac.

 🔭 This is my portfolio that contains my story as a Developer! 🚀🚀 <br>
-🌱 I’m currently learning Angular, TypeScript, Nest.js ✏️💻 <br>
+🌱 I’m currently learning Angular, TypeScript, Flutter ✏️💻 <br>
 📫 How to reach me: you can contact me through my profile on linkedin or emailing me 😉

 <br>